garybernhardt/readygo/README.md

 This is true for any benchmarking tool.

 * Implementing multiple variations of a piece of code is rarely necessary.
-Instead, `readygo record` the current benchmark performance, make your changes to the code (or switch branches), then `readygo compare` to see how your changes affected the benchmarks.
+Instead, `readygo --record` the current benchmark performance, make your changes to the code (or switch branches), then `readygo --compare` to see how your changes affected the benchmarks.

 * Move as much as possible into `before` and `after` blocks.
 Generally, the `go` block should be a single method call.